hustcc/timeago.js/README.md

 You can see [locales](locales) dir for more locales.

-Please submit a GitHub pull request for corrections or additional languages, add locale key into `locales/localse.js`, and add the locale testcases into `tests/locales` dir.
+Please submit a GitHub pull request for corrections or additional languages, add locale key into `locales/locales.js`, and add the locale testcases into `tests/locales` dir.

 # 3. Contributions

-1. The website is base on [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) which is a nice and featured project but depends on jQuery.
+1. The website is based on [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) which is a nice and featured project but depends on jQuery.

 2. **locale translations**: The library need the locale translations.
 You can: